-You must provide at all times and in all areas where alcohol service is available at least two different substantial food items.
-What is a substantial food item?
+Two different meals: You must provide at all times and in all areas where alcohol service is available at least two different meals.

-This is a food item that is typically served as a main course or entrée.
-Some examples are fi sh, steak, chicken, pasta, pizza, and sandwiches.
-Side dishes, appetizer items, dessert items, and snack items such as popcorn, peanuts, chips and crackers do not qualify as substantial food items.
-What does different mean?
-Different
+A meal is a food item that is typically served as a main course or entrée.
+Some examples are fish, steak, chicken, pasta, pizza, and sandwiches.
+Side dishes, appetizer items, dessert items, and snack items such as popcorn, peanuts, chips, and crackers do not qualify as meals.

 Is providing tastings of alcohol considered providing alcohol service?

 Yes, providing tastings of alcohol is considered providing alcohol service; therefore, the food requirements must be met.

 Can I use food provided by a contractor(s) to meet the food requirement?

 Yes, the food service may be provided by someone other than you; however, even if food service is provided by a contractor, you are fully responsible for compliance with the food requirements.
 You may sell or serve alcohol only when food service that meets the requirement is provided to patrons at all times and in all areas where alcohol service is available.